-So finally we reach the Nuremberg Trials and will see how the trial transcripts reveal the truth of what happened to Athenia.
-The people who knew were of course the officers and crew of German submarine U-30 and the commanders of the German Navy.
+You will see from the extracts from the trial transcripts below the truth of what happened to Athenia.
+The people who knew all along were of course the officers and crew of German submarine U-30 and the commanders of the German Navy.

 They are seated as follows: